 You can enroll the following family members on your plan.
-(They are referred to in this booklet-certificate as your "dependents".)
+(They are referred to in this certificate as your "dependents".)

-- Your legal spouse, including a civil union partner, as defined by New Jersey State law.
-We also mean civil union or civil union partner when we talk about:
+- Your spouse, including a

+- Civil union partner as defined by New Jersey state law.
+We also mean civil union or civil union partner when we refer to:

 - Husband/wife (spouse)

 - Family/immediate family

 - Dependent

 - Next of kin

-We mean civil union when we talk about:
+- We mean civil union when we refer to:

 - Marriage

 - Widow/widower/widowed

 - Your dependent children - yours or your spouse's

 - Dependent children must be:

 - Under 26 years of age

 - Dependent children include:

 - Natural children

 - Stepchildren

 - Adopted children including those placed with you for adoption

 - Foster children

 - Children you are responsible for under a qualified medical support order or court order

 - Grandchildren in your legal custody